H.R. 3642: Final Honors Act of 2025

 Why it matters

-What does H.R.
-3642 do?
+What H.R.
+3642 actually does.

-Under section 2(b), the Architect of the Capitol must act under the direction of the Speaker of the House of Representatives and the President pro tempore of the Senate, determine the date and time the remains lie in honor, and establish regulations for identifying the ‘primary surviving next of kin.’
+Working under the Speaker of the House and the President pro tempore of the Senate, the Architect of the Capitol would set the date and time of the honor and write the rules for identifying the closest surviving family member.

 Who benefits from H.R.
 3642?

-Primary surviving next of kin of eligible fallen service members
+Families of fallen service members

-Service members who die from line-of-duty injuries
+Service members who die in the line of duty

-Capitol leadership and ceremonial planners
+Capitol leadership and ceremonial staff

 Who is affected by H.R.
 3642?